John Wyer

-John Wyer (11 December 1909 in Kidderminster, England – 8 April 1989 in Scottsdale, Arizona, United States), was an English automobile racing engineer and team manager.
+John Wyer (11 December 1909 – 8 April 1989), was an English automobile racing engineer and team manager.
 He is mainly associated with cars running in the light blue and orange livery of his longtime sponsor Gulf Oil.

 Biography

+Early life

+Wyer was born in Kidderminster, England in 1909.

+Aston Martin

 As team manager and team owner, Wyer won the 24 Hours of Le Mans several times.
 His first victory came in the 1959 edition, in his tenth anniversary as Aston Martin team manager, along with Roy Salvadori and Carroll Shelby, win with the DBR1.
 The team made their base for Le Mans at the Hotel De France from 1953 - 1975.
 The race cars would be tended within the courtyard and garage adjacent to the hotel before being driven to and from the circuit on the road for practice, qualifying and the race.

 The team also won the 1000 km Nürburgring over three consecutive years.

+Ford Advanced Vehicles

 In 1963 he left Aston Martin for Ford Advanced Vehicles (FAV) In 1964.
 After dismal results with the GT40s in their first two years, mainly dealing with reliability due to mechanical failure, the Ford GT40 programme was handed over to Holman Moody and Carroll Shelby to compete against Ferrari, with the 1966 24 Hours of Le Mans victory being the most famous, as well as 1967.